apache/sedona/docs/api/sql/Function.md

 Format: `ST_VoronoiPolygons(g1: Geometry, tolerance: Double, extend_to: Geometry)`

 Optional parameters:

-'tolerance' : The distance within which vertices will be considered equivalent.
+`tolerance` : The distance within which vertices will be considered equivalent.
 Robustness of the algorithm can be improved by supplying a nonzero tolerance distance. (default = 0.0)

-'extend_to' : If a geometry is supplied as the "extend_to" parameter, the diagram will be extended to cover the envelope of the "extend_to" geometry, unless that envelope is smaller than the default envelope (default = NULL.
+`extend_to` : If a geometry is supplied as the "extend_to" parameter, the diagram will be extended to cover the envelope of the "extend_to" geometry, unless that envelope is smaller than the default envelope (default = NULL.
 By default, we extend the bounding box of the diagram by the max between bounding box's height and bounding box's width).

 Since: `v1.5.0`